-The transfer agent and registrar for our common stock is American Stock Transfer & Trust Company, LLC.
+On the closing of this offering, the transfer agent and registrar for our common stock will be American Stock Transfer & Trust Company, LLC.
 The transfer agent and registrar's address is 6201 15th Avenue, Brooklyn, New York 11219.

 SHARES ELIGIBLE FOR FUTURE SALE